GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 Next, under `"dataViews"`, we define which charts or tables belong to each value box.
 A data view is displayed when the corresponding value box is clicked on in the dashboard.
 Multiple charts and tables can be displayed.
 We only connect data views to the first four value boxes, leaving the last two without any dedicated view.
 This is done by simply not specifying a data view for those IDs.

 The key of a data view (e.g. `"battery_power"`) must match the id of a value box in `"valueBoxes"`.
-We start each data view with the `id` from the corresponding value field, then we assign a list of objects to it.
+We start each data view with the `id` from the corresponding value box, then we assign a list of objects to it.
 Each object within the list has a key (e.g., `"BatteryTimeline"`) that references a chart or table we will define next in `"dataViewsConfig"`, and as value we assign the optional title that will be displayed above the view in the dashboard.
 If you want to have more than one chart/table in a view, just add a second element to the object.

 ```json